chhylp123/hifiasm/README.md

 So far hifiasm is still in early development stage, it will output phased chromosome-level high-quality assembly in the near future.
-In addition, hifiasm also outputs three binary files that save all overlap inforamtion (hifiasm.asm.gfa.aux.bin, hifiasm.asm.gfa.aux.reverse.bin, hifiasm.asm.gfa.aux.source.bin in default).
+In addition, hifiasm also outputs three binary files that save all overlap inforamtion (hifiasm.asm.ovlp, hifiasm.asm.ovlp.source, hifiasm.asm.ovlp.reverse in default).
 With these files, hifiasm can avoid the time-consuming all-to-all overlap calculation step, and do the assembly directly and quickly.
 This might be helpful when you want to get an optimized assembly by multiple round of experiments with different parameters.